ArduPilot/ardupilot_wiki/copter/source/docs/sonar.rst

 (aka MB1240) which has a 7.65m max range and a narrow beam which helps reduce the chance of interference from other sources of sound at the same frequency.

-It is definitely worth reading the `Interfacing an Ultrasonic Sensor with a Pixhawk or Ardupilot Mega <https://www.maxbotix.com/articles/ultrasonic-sensors-pixhawk-ardupilot.htm>`__ article by Maxbotix.
+It is definitely worth reading the `Interfacing an Ultrasonic Sensor with a Pixhawk or ArduPilot Mega <https://www.maxbotix.com/articles/ultrasonic-sensors-pixhawk-ardupilot.htm>`__ article by Maxbotix.

 These other sonar are also supported: